Are you Having Shooting Pain Down Your Leg? Here’s What You Should Do About it

-Did you wake up one morning and start noticing sharp, shooting pain into your buttocks, down the back of your leg or even into your foot?
+Did you wake up one morning and start noticing sharp, shooting pain into your buttocks, down the back of your leg, or even into your foot?
 Has that pain continued to progress and bother you during your daily activities?
-Does the pain bother you while you are sitting, driving or even walking?
+Is that pain unrelated to growing pains?
+Does the pain bother you while you are sitting, driving, working, or even walking?
 You just can’t seem to shake the pain away?

 If so, you are probably experiencing radicular pain called sciatica.
 Sciatica is a common diagnosis that is affecting millions of Americans daily and causing disability in the workplace.
 Sciatica is commonly seen in people between the ages of 25 to 45 years old.

-So, what is Sciatica? it’s when your sciatic nerve is being compressed by another spinal structure, usually causing pain in your low back, on one side of your buttock and or down the back of your leg.
-It can cause changes in sensation and muscle power of your leg, making you feel weak or unsteady.
+Sciatica is when your sciatic nerve gets compressed by another spinal structure, usually causing pain in your low back, pain in your buttocks on one side, and/or down the back of your leg.
+Unlike other types of hip and leg pain, it typically makes your legs weak and unsteady over a prolonged period.
+Sciatica pain can cause changes in sensation and muscle power of your leg, making you feel weak or unsteady.
 Sciatic nerve irritation usually occurs at the L5 or S1 level of the spine.

 So, what can you do if you’re experiencing pain down your leg?
 Well, besides changing your posture and decreasing the frequency of time you spend sitting in one position, try these exercises below designed to get your spine into extension safely.
 Each exercise has a different goal but is geared towards helping you move better and more efficiently.
 Remember, movement is medicine!